25 Awesome Things To Do in Melbourne

 As cliché as it is, these gardens really are like a little oasis in the middle of a noisy city.
 It’s the perfect place to relax on a nice sunny day.

 And for those who like a riddle or two, this Mystery Picnic Date will have you solving clues to find all the goodies for your picnic basket.
 You’ll then relax in the Botanic Gardens to enjoy a delicious picnic.
-It’s a great idea for couple and friends, and you can read my full Mystery Picnic Melbourne review for more info.
+It’s a great idea for couple and friends.
+Read my full Mystery Picnic Melbourne review for more info.

 Okay, I need to be clear upfront: Melbourne beaches are nothing like the beaches of Sydney.